Lankan govt orders police probe into ex-LTTE deputy leader's claim of killing 2,000 to 3,000 troops

 Amman was the deputy to the LTTE supremo Velupillai Prabakaran.
 In 2004, he walked out of the LTTE with his eastern province cadres and later formed his own political party.

 Amman's leaving the LTTE with his cadres severely weakened the LTTE, leading to its ultimate defeat at the hands of government troops in 2009.
-He later joined former president Mahinda Rajapaksa's political party and entered parliament in 2010 and became a deputy minister.
+He was elected to parliament in 2010 and became a deputy minister in the then Mahinda Rajapaksa government.

-He is contesting from Akila Ilankai Dravuda Maha Sabha party from the eastern district of Digamadulla.
-His party is thought to be an ally of the Rajapaksa-led Sri Lanka People's Party (SLPP).
+He is a contestant for parliament from Akila Ilankai Dravuda Maha Sabha party from the eastern district of Digamadulla.
+Addressing a gathering in the North, Amman had said that he turned down the prime minister's invitation to enter Parliament once again from the National List and said that this time he will enter parliament with a mandate from the people, the Colombo Page reported.